Posted May 8, 2018

 “A bank in Australia lost the personal financial histories of 12 million customers, and chose not to reveal the breach to consumers, in one of the largest financial services privacy breaches ever to occur in Australia.
 The nation’s largest bank lost the banking statements for customers from 2004 to 2014 after a subcontractor lost several tape drives containing the financial information in 2016.
 While the bank initially notified the Office of the Australian Information Commissioner (OAIC) of the breach shortly after it became aware of it in 2016, a spokesperson for the OAIC said it was now making further inquiries into the privacy breach, following a damning report into the bank’s culture.
 The breach occurred in 2016 when the bank’s subcontractor Fuji Xerox was decommissioning a data storage center where some Bank customer data was stored.”

-“A new SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. campaign designed to infect victims with GandCrab Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
-Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
-LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
-Ch-ching! has surged, as the criminals behind the scheme look to infect as many victims as possible.
+“A new SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. campaign designed to infect victims with GandCrab Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. has surged, as the criminals behind the scheme look to infect as many victims as possible.
 Analysis by researchers at a security company found that three new samples of GandCrab 2.1 are being distributed as the payload in a single mass spam campaign.
 “This means that newly created samples are being pushed simultaneously, possibly with different configurations, or simply in an attempt to evade specific file signatures,” said researchers.
 Tens of thousands of GandCrab spam emails are being distributed each day, with mail servers hosted in the US representing the most common target by far, accounting for three quarters of deliveries.
 When it comes to successful infections, the US currently accounts for the fourth largest percentage of victims, behind Peru, Chile and India.”